Parent Communication & Involvement

 We encourage regular communication between parents and staff.
 Please feel free to contact your child’s teacher before or after school.
 Teachers may also send home written observations.
 A written progress report and formal conference will be offered each year to discuss your child’s growth and development.

-We encourage you to volunteer in the classroom.
+We encourage you to volunteer for the preschool.
 Every August, positions on the Preschool Board of Director’s will be open to parents.
 Serving on the Board is an excellent way to get involved in your child’s education.
 Positions open to parents include Secretary, Property & Equipment, Fundraising, Publicity, and Parent Involvement & Communication.

 Fundraising events provide money for additional equipment and supplies for your child.
 While you are not required to help with the fundraisers, your assistance is appreciated and directly contributes to the success of our program.
 We typically have multiple fundraisers throughout the school year.